 The IUNC Asia opportunities are open to graduate or post-graduate students and professionals with a list of partner institutions provided.

 Each year, the Nature Conservancy’s GLOBE (Growing Leaders on Behalf of the Environment) program offers over 30 paid internship positions during a 10-week summer period.
 These positions are available throughout the U.S. and provide a unique opportunity to bridge the gap between academics and the real-world conservation work that contributes to the health and sustainability of our world.
 Interns are recruited from a variety of backgrounds and are offered professional training, networking opportunities, mentoring, and work experience.
-Positions for Summer 2017 will be posted in early October 2016.
-Also refer to the GLOBE information sheet for details.
+Positions for Summer 2019 will be posted in early October 2018.
+Contact the Nature Conservancy for more information.

 Kupu works to address two paramount needs for Hawai`i: local job creation and sustainability.
-Through its Hawai`i Youth Conservation Corps (HYCC), Community U, Rewarding Internships for Sustainable Employment (RISE) Program, and E2U, Kupu provides job training including paid fellowships and internships, educational degree achievement, service learning, and life skills development opportunities to help youth and young adults succeed in life and encourage them to serve their communities.
-If you have any questions, please direct program-specific inquiries to firstname.lastname@example.org and general inquiries to email@example.com.
+Through its Hawai`i Youth Conservation Corps (HYCC), Summer Program, Sustainability Challenge, Rewarding Internships for Sustainable Employment (RISE) Program, and programs for individuals, Kupu provides job training including paid fellowships and internships, educational degree achievement, service learning, and life skills development opportunities to help youth and young adults succeed in life and encourage them to serve their communities.
+If you have any questions, please contact firstname.lastname@example.org.